163 Ice Breaker Questions [Funny, Work & Deep]

 Figure 2: The full map.
 Six prompt lanes, one shared filter: answer fast, stay safe, leave room for one story.

-That choice lines up with the research.
-Aron et al. (1997) found that structured self-disclosure created more closeness than small talk in one experiment, but the questions escalated gradually.
+The research backs that logic.
+Aron et al. (1997) found that structured self-disclosure created more closeness than small talk in one experiment, but the questions escalated gradually, never all at once.
 Amy Edmondson’s work on psychological safety frames team learning around feeling safe enough to take interpersonal risks.
-That is the line to respect: a good prompt invites a small risk.
+So there’s a line worth respecting.
+A good prompt invites a small risk.
 A bad one demands a confession.

 | Section | Questions | Best for | Main keyword captured |